Catonsville Emergency Assistance

 • Jelly

-• Dry Soup (Ramen Noodle Soups: Nissin Foods, Lipton, Marchaun)
+• Dry Soup (Ramen Noodle Soups: Nissin Foods, Lipton, etc.)

 • Oatmeal

-• Canned Meals (Chef Boyardee, canned stews, ravioli, spaghetti)
+• Canned Meals (Chef Boyardee, canned stews, ravioli, canned chili, etc.)

 • Spaghetti Sauce